cs221-s23/cs221-s23.github.io/_assignments/project02.md

     1. Checking for memory and I/O errors
     1. No unbounded memory copies
     1. No memory leaks
-1. 10 pts: Neatness, including (but not limited to):
+1. 10 pts: Neatness, including (but not limited to) the items described in the [C Style Guide](https://github.com/usfca-cs-tools/docs/blob/main/c-style.md)
     1. Consistent naming and indentation
     1. Well-designed functions
     1. Helpful comments